nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 ## Array Creation

-Every array in java is an object, hence we can create array by using new operator.
+Every array in java is an object, hence we can create an array by using a new operator.
 ```java
 int[] a = new int[3];
 ```